 Alpha Brain claims to increase creativity, memory, and promote lucid dreaming, so you can learn how to control your dreams.

 You’ll see the phrase “Complete Balanced Nootropic” on the product label.
 Sounds impressive.
 But what does that mean?

-Nootropic is a word originally coined to refer to memory-enhancing drugs, but is also used with supplements to give the impression of enhanced benefits.
+Nootropic is a word originally coined to refer to memory enhancing drugs, but is also used with supplements to give the impression of enhancement benefits.

 But there is no regulation of the use of this term.
 It is a marketing ploy that has no real meaning.

 While it contains several brain supplements that are known to be helpful for the brain, such as Alpha GPC, Bacopa monnieri, Huperzine A, and l-tyrosine, these are ingredients that can easily be found in other brain supplements created by companies with a more serious-minded approach.

 After all, it is your brain that’s at stake here!

 Unless this sounds like your scene, I would recommend finding a memory supplement that’s been proven safe and effective … without all the crazy.

 Forgetting more?
 Thinking slower?
 Losing focus?